microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 This command connects the current PowerShell session to a Microsoft Entra ID tenant.
 The command prompts you for a username and password for the tenant you want to connect to.
-The Confirm parameter prompts you for confirmation.
+The Confirmed parameter prompts you for confirmation.

 If multifactor authentication is enabled for your credentials, you must sign in using the interactive option or use service principal authentication.